Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Introduction

+To address these limitations, we propose Q-Net, a queue length estimation approach tailored to urban environments.
+Q-Net is built upon a state-space modeling approach integrated with an AI-augmented Kalman filtering framework.
+It handles partially observed traffic flows, uses widely available and privacy-preserving loop detector and aFCD inputs, and preserves interpretability through physically meaningful state evolution and measurement models.
+To overcome the limitations of traditional Kalman filters, Q-Net learns the Kalman gain dynamically using neural networks, allowing it to capture time-varying and nonlinear noise characteristics.
+This learning process builds on the KalmanNet principle \citep{revach2022kalmannet}, which has gained attention in signal processing through several recent variants \citep{buchnik2023latent, revach2023rtsnet, choi2023split}.

+The main contributions of this paper are summarized as follows: \begin{enumerate} \item \textbf{Interpretable state-space formulation under partial observability:} We develop a state-space model for queue length estimation using only loop detector and aFCD data.
+Unlike approaches that assume fully observed boundary flows, we explicitly address partial observability: our evolution model separates high-frequency queue dynamics from slow estimation drift caused by unmonitored flows.
+We also design a nonlinear measurement function that maps queue length to expected trajectory-based macroscopic speeds, enabling physics-informed fusion of data sources with different spatial and temporal resolutions.

+\item \textbf{Spatial transferability via AI-augmented filtering:} Q-Net balances modeling capacity and interpretability by using neural networks to compute the Kalman gain while maintaining physically meaningful states.
+To support spatial transferability, we introduce a local measurement grouping strategy considering that measurement covariances mainly depend on neighboring aFCD speeds.
+This makes the learnable parameter dimension independent of road section length, allowing Q-Net to be trained on one section and tested on another.

+\item \textbf{Real-world validation:} Q-Net is validated on main urban road sections in Rotterdam, the Netherlands.
+It outperforms several baseline models, transfers to adjacent road sections without fine-tuning, and maintains reliable performance under different traffic patterns and infrastructure configurations.
+Its online version further demonstrates potential for real-time adaptive traffic control.
+To our knowledge, this is the first application of AI-augmented Kalman filtering to queue length estimation. \end{enumerate}

-The remainder of this paper is organized as follows: Section~\ref{sec:KF_background} introduces the fundamentals of the Kalman filter.
-Section~\ref{sec:problem_setup} presents the problem setup and highlights key challenges.
-Section~\ref{sec:state-space model} describes how Q-Net models traffic dynamics using a state-space formulation, and Section~\ref{sec:predict_update} details its filtering procedure.
-Section~\ref{sec:analysis_results} presents the implementation of Q-Net on major road sections in Rotterdam, analyzes the results, demonstrates its transferability, and showcases its real-time version for traffic control.
-Finally, Section~\ref{sec:conclusion} concludes the paper.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:problem_setup} defines the problem setup and challenges.
+Section~\ref{sec:KF_background} reviews Kalman filter fundamentals.
+Sections~\ref{sec:state-space model} and~\ref{sec:predict_update} present the Q-Net state-space formulation and filtering procedure, respectively.
+Section~\ref{sec:analysis_results} reports the Rotterdam case study.
+Finally, Section~\ref{sec:discussion} discusses limitations and future directions, and Section~\ref{sec:conclusion} concludes the paper.